-Prior to the installation of your braces at Reddick Orthodontics, we will recommend you receive a full dental exam and treatment course.
+Prior to the installation of your braces at Melbourne Orthodontics, we will recommend you receive a full dental exam and treatment course.
 If any cavities are detected in X-rays, fillings should be applied to those before getting braces.
 Gum disease or any other oral problems should always be corrected prior to getting braces.

 This prevents further tooth decay or gum disease from happening after your braces are installed.
 You will have the best outcome from braces if your teeth are in great shape and healthy prior to getting braces.

 Once you have braces installed, it becomes very important to follow all of the care instructions provided by your orthodontist.
 It is easy for food to become stuck in hard-to-reach places, which increases the risk of cavities developing.
 Those trapped food particles allow bacteria to develop, which can eventually turn into cavities.